 The Tales I Tell is an exhibition-related satellite project in which texts containing everyday stories or critical perspectives on experiencing online platform Watch and Chill according to writers’ _own tastes are produced and shared on the platform.
 The project was planned to examine from a personal and private perspective how artworks can be viewed on online media platforms in accordance with the rapid changes in video content viewing methods brought by the appearance of diverse media platforms.
 Like the exhibition itself, the project will last for three years, continuously producing discourses in consideration of the direction and expansive potential of the themes of later iterations of Watch and Chill.

 The project consists of three parts.

-Watch and Chill allows users to wander around a website in accordance with personal taste.
+Watch and Chill allows users to wander around the website in accordance with personal taste.
 In this sense, it can be seen as similar to the modes of experience found in travel.
-At a time of restricted physical travel, one novelist experiences an on-line platform as if on a journey of his own, then conveys the outcome in a short essay, sharing his new artwork viewing experiences in long breaths.
+At a time of restricted physical travel, a novelist experiences an online platform as if on a journey of his own, then conveys the outcome in a short essay, sharing his new art viewing experiences in long breaths.